 Is the world collapsing?

-We certainly need to carefully consider if and when we should have child.
-But according to Prince Harry, he, a happily-married prince, would be irresponsible to have more than two children…“for the sake of the planet”.
+We certainly need to carefully consider if and when we should have a child.
+But, according to Prince Harry, he, a happily married prince, would be irresponsible to have more than two children…“for the sake of the planet”.
 But is all this panic and guilt-tripping about population growth actually based in fact?
-No. The truth is, our world is headed into a demographic winter.
+No. The truth is that our world is headed into a demographic winter.
 The population is decreasing at a rate that is not sustainable.
 The choice of how many children a couple should have is very personal and should not be dictated or judged by outsiders.
-However, from society’s point of view – responsible and loving parents should be having more children, not less.
+However, from society’s point of view, responsible and loving parents should be having more children, not less.

 The answer to anyone who talks about the surplus population is to ask him whether he is the surplus population ; or if he is not, how he knows he is not.GK Chesterton

 It is, of course, true that more people will eat up more resources.
-This is something we should be aware of and adapt with.
+This is something we should be aware of and adapt to.
 My university degree is in Environmental Studies.
 Sustainable development and conservation are topics I am passionate about.
-The environment should be protected and parents need to be the primary educators of their children in how and why we care for the earth.
-Landfills are crowded with parenting excesses – toys, clothes, and baby gadgets – we need to simply our lives and stop filling it with “stuff”.
+The environment should be protected, and parents need to be the primary educators of their children in how and why we care for the earth.
+Landfills are crowded with parenting excesses – toys, clothes, and baby gadgets – we need to simply our lives and stop filling it with “stuff.”